 Bowman’s recent teaching includes courses in product and brand management, and the analysis of marketing data.
-His teaching has been recognized in multiple ways including the Adler Prize, which honors teaching quality, course innovation and relevance to real-world problem solving in all Goizueta Business School programs over a 3 year period, and the Emory Williams Teaching Award, Emory University’s highest teaching honor.
+His teaching has been recognized in multiple ways including the Adler Prize, which honors teaching quality, course innovation and relevance to real-world problem solving in all Goizueta Business School programs over a 3-year period, the Emory Williams Teaching Award, Emory University’s highest teaching honor, and three-times the Outstanding Evening MBA Elective Instructor.
 While at Purdue University, he was the business school’s Outstanding Undergraduate Teacher four years in a row.

 He has served as Area Coordinator for Marketing, Senior Associate Dean for External Relations, Senior Associate Dean for Working Professionals MBA Programs, and was founding co-director of the Emory Marketing Analytics Center.

-He has executive education and consulting experience in areas related to marketing analytics and research, product and brand management, consumer behavior, new product development, and marketing strategy with firms ranging from Cox Communications to Coca-Cola to Eli Lilly to Group BMW to International Paper to Invensys to Whirlpool, and he has served as an expert witness in litigation.
+He has executive education and consulting experience in areas related to marketing analytics and research, product and brand management, consumer behavior, new product development, and marketing strategy, and he has served as an expert witness in litigation.

-MBAIvey School of Business, University of Western Ontario1987
+MBAIvey School of Business, University of Western Ontario

 CPA, CMAChartered Professional Accountants, Ontario